How Are Tips Taxed?

 - The payment is not subject to negotiation or employer policy; and

 - The customer can determine who receives the payment

 As tips are self-reported, the brunt of the work falls on employees.
-That said, employers should make sure its employees know exactly what to do.
+That said, employers should make sure their employees know exactly what to do.
 An employer has four main responsibilities:

 - Ensure all employees accurately report their monthly tips and